VuyiswaK/2401PTDS_Classification_Project/README.md

 ## 1. Project Overview <a class="anchor" id="project-description"></a>

 Your team has been hired as data science consultants for 'The Indian Express' to create news classification models using Python and deploy it as a web application with Streamlit.
+The news classification project enhances the efficiency and accuracy of content categorization, making it easier for readers to find relevant news.
+Additionally, it streamlines editorial workflows, reduces manual effort, and enables better data-driven decision-making for management, ultimately improving the overall user experience and operational efficiency of "The Indian Express".

+The aim is to provide you with a hands-on demonstration of applying machine learning techniques to natural language processing tasks.
 This end-to-end project encompasses the entire workflow, including data loading, preprocessing, model training, evaluation, and final deployment.
-The aim is to provide you with a hands-on demonstration of applying machine learning techniques to natural language processing tasks.
+The primary stakeholders for the news classification project for "The Indian Express" could include the editorial team, IT/tech support, management, readers, etc. These groups are interested in improved content categorization, operational efficiency, and enhanced user experience.

 ## 2. Dataset <a class="anchor" id="dataset"></a>